Tobago House of Assembly

 The current Chief Secretary of Tobago is Farley Chavez Augustine who is the second youngest Chief Secretary in history, in office since December 6, 2021.
-He was elected as a member of the PDP but left the party to become an independent in 2022.
+He was elected as a member of the PDP but left the party to first become an independent in 2022, then later setting up his own political party the Tobago People's Party.

 History

 The first THA elections were held on November 24, 1980.
 The Democratic Action Congress led by A.N.R.
 Robinson won eight seats and the People's National Movement (PNM) won four seats (a reversal of the 1977 County Council elections in which the PNM won seven seats and the DAC 4).
 The DAC went on to win the 1984 elections by a margin of 11–1 over the PNM.
 The National Alliance for Reconstruction (into which the DAC merged in 1986) continued to dominate the THA winning the 1988 elections, and the 1992 elections by an 11-1 margin over the PNM.
 It won the 1996 elections by a margin of 10–2, with the PNM and an independent candidate winning one seat each.

 In the 2001 elections the PNM gained control of the THA, winning 8 seats to the NAR's four.
 The PNM consolidated their hold on the THA in the January 2005 elections winning 11 seats while the DAC (which reformed after splintering from the NAR in 2004) gained a single seat.

 In the 2009 elections held on January 19, 2009, the PNM won 8 seats while a new party, the Tobago Organization of the People won 4 seats.

 In the 2013 elections, the TOP was defeated in a landslide by the PNM, losing the 4 seats it held previously, giving the PNM complete control of the THA.
 However, Chief Secretary Orville London asked Prime Minister Kamla Persad-Bissessar to introduce a bill in the country's parliament that would change the country's constitution to allow the President of the Republic to choose two independent councillors at his/her discretion to serve as opposition in the THA in the event of a 12-0 election result.

 As of 2021, the THA employed about 60% of Tobago's working population.

+The Assembly was expanded to 15 members from the December 2021 election.

-In December 2022, 13 members of the PDP left the party to govern as independents.
+In December 2022, 13 members of the PDP left the party to govern as independents in 2022, and in 2023 set up the Tobago People's Party.